d12frosted/elpa-mirror/melpa/ace-isearch-readme.txt

 the effect of doing regular `isearch' for L=1 and L=3 to 6, with the ability to switch to 2-character `avy' or `ace-jump-mode' (not yet supported) once `ace-isearch-jump-delay' has passed.
 Much easier to do than to write about :-)

-; Installation:

-To use this package, add following code to your init file.

-  (require 'ace-isearch)
-  (global-ace-isearch-mode +1)